 Giving something away can be beneficial, both as a way of showing support and as a way to grow your impact during this time.
 For example, my friend Lori Ruff has graciously offered her book, LinkedIn: the 5 Minute Drill to anyone who wants it.

 If we continue to find new ways to put offers out there that resonate with people, we can

 sustain during this time.
 Ask yourself, “How can I make some part of my business virtual?”
 You may need to make a total pivot.

 One suggestion I have is to make lots of short videos for your customers.
 They need to hear from you.
 Keep in front of your customers with Zoom meetings.
 You need to see your customers and they need to see you, so don’t be camera shy.
 Ask your customers for positive reviews.
 Google has suspended posting new reviews right now, but when this is over, you’ll get a ton of new reviews displayed all at once.
 The good-will that you’ve built up is going to pay huge dividends.You need to see your customers and they need to see you.
 Click To Tweet

-If you have employees who are now working remotely, use a project management tool like BaseCamp or Asana.
+If you have employees who are now working remotely, use a project management tool like BaseCamp , Asana, or my personal favorite: Milanote.
 If you are a solopreneur, the free Microsoft To-Do app may suffice.
 Microsoft is also offering Microsoft Teams as a free app for collaborating with your employees or customers.